kfarst/kfarst.github.io/source/_posts/2017-08-02-exploring-swift-closures.md

 There is always a balance between making a piece of functionality reusable and avoiding making it too complicated, so if you further need to customize this example, be careful not to sacrifice readability for reusability, both for your future self's sake and any other developers that will be touching your code.

-## Syntactic Sugar

-One really neat way I've seen closures used in projects is to "clean up" initialization code a bit.
+## Immediately Invoked Closures

+Closures can be "executed" by appending argument parentheses after the closing curly brace.
+It can be done either inline

+{% highlight swift %}
+let test = {
+  print("Hello world!")
+}()
+{% endhighlight %}

+or as separate calls.

+{% highlight swift %}
+// define the closure
+let test = {
+  print("Hello world!")
+}
+// execute the closure
+test()
+{% endhighlight %}

+Really, you don't even need to assign it to a variable at all if you don't want or need to.

+{% highlight swift %}
+{
+  print("Hello world!")
+}()
+{% endhighlight %}

+What context might we use this?
 Often times when declaring a new instance of a class, after assigning it to a variable the first calls you make are to customize the properties of that instance.
 Using `UILabel` as an example, you will almost *always* be customizing an instance you create.

 {% highlight swift %}
 let label = UILabel()